 How would a binding debt limit affect the economy?

 Financial markets, businesses, and households would become more pessimistic about a quick resolution and increasingly worried that a recession was inevitable.
 More and more people would feel economic pain because of delayed payments.
-Take just a few examples: Social Security beneficiaries seeing delays in their payments could face trouble with obligations such as rent and utilities; federal, state, and local agencies implementing urgent pandemic-related work might see delays in payments that interrupted their work; federal contractors and employees would face uncertainty about how long their payments would be delayed.
+Take just a few examples: Social Security beneficiaries seeing delays in their payments could face trouble with expenses such as rent and utilities; federal, state, and local agencies might see delays in payments that interrupt their work; federal contractors and employees would face uncertainty about how long their payments would be delayed.
 Those and other disruptions would have enormous economic and health consequences over time.

-In a worst-case scenario, at some point Treasury would be forced to delay a payment of interest or principal on U.S. debt.
+In a worst-case scenario, at some point Treasury would be forced to delay a payment of interest or principal on US debt.
 Such an outright default on Treasury securities would very likely result in severe disruption to the Treasury securities market with acute spillovers to other financial markets and to the cost and availability of credit to households and businesses.
 Those developments could undermine the reputation of the Treasury market as the safest and most liquid in the world.

-Estimates of the effects of a binding debt limit on the U.S. economy
+Estimates of the effects of a binding debt limit on the US economy